myclonelife/exosphere/website/benefits.md

   it automated many repetitive tasks, and provides powerful and easy to use devops tools.
   This means you need less specialized Ops personnel.

-* __lower risk:__
-  Your developers can reuse up to 80% of the code of one application in other applications.
-  This means investments never really fail, because even if a particular application is not successful, you can reuse large parts of the developed technology in other projects.

 * __free and open:__
   Exosphere is open, free, and extensible,